Megumi Fushiguro: Reception

 Rebecca Silverman Anime News Network said Megumi was the least interesting protagonist from the manga's first chapters.
 Megumi's fight with the Special Grade Curse was listed as the third best anime fight from 2021 by Crunchyroll.
 In a review for episode 23 of the anime, "The Origin Of Blind Obedience Part 2", Charles Hartford praised the depth and exploration of Megumi's character.
 He stated: "As he gets pushed to his limit, we see him dig deeper into his powers than has previously been shown" and that "the result of which is a display of power that serves to elevate Megumi in the pantheon of Jujutsu Sorcerers and give MAPPA an excellent opportunity to work some of their trademark visual magic."
 Olive St. Sauver compared his and Yuji's friendship to Black Clovers Asta and Yuno because of how they "care for each other and are excited to see the other succeed...the desire to surpass the other comes from healthy competition rather than envy."
 David Eckstein-Schoemann of The Spinnaker, in a review for the anime, stated how he "[liked] seeing Yuuji work off of Megumi ...every character here has a distinct design, a distinct way of fighting, and a unique personality that leaves an impact whenever you see them."
 There was also negative response over the character in the manga's series after the Culling Games.
-This was mostly because of Megumi becomes the new vessel of Sukuna who uses his body to exist, removing him from the story in the process.
+This was mostly because Megumi becomes the new vessel of Sukuna, which effectively removes him from the story.
 Although Yuji tries to reach him to rescue him from the villain, Megumi's rejection for what Sukuna did with his body led to more negative response to publication as it feels like his character is being wasted by Akutami especially despite having too much potential.
 In May 2022, manga author Kenta Shinohara did his own tribute to the character of Megumi alongside Yuji and Yuta.
+Megumi's tactics and power level have repeatedly come into question from the fanbase, with some labeling Megumi as 'Potential Man', in reference to the perceived disparity between his stated power level and what is seen on screen.

+In the 2026 Anime Grand Prix, Megumi and the character's voice actor Yuma Uchida were ranked second for "Best Character" and "Best Voice Actor" respectively.